cbib/DIMet/README.md

 Both quantification and metadata files must be provided as in .csv 'tab' delimited format.

-<i>Note:</i>  if you provide at least one type of measure, you can still run some of the analyses, by making sure that the data you provide is suitable for the analysis that you choose.
+_Note_:  if you provide at least one type of measure, you can still run some of the analyses, by making sure that the data you provide is suitable for the analysis that you choose.

 #### a.
 Metadata file
 The structure of the **metadata file** has to contain 6 columns named